raehik/factorioer/README.md

 support multiple inputs (with some consideration from inserters).

 #### Recipes
 Recipes are defined separately from Items.
-They're pretty simple:
+They're pretty simple, defining:

   * Ingredients and products
-  *
+  * Crafting time
+  * Crafters able to craft this Recipe

+If the recipe has a single product, its name is determined by that product.
+If not, it requires a name to be provided.